grandeurdev/arduino-sdk/README.md

 ### Update Device Variables

 To see the live state of the device on the web app, you need to keep sending the updated state after every few seconds.
-Since we've stored the device's state in **Parms**, we'll use the `setParms()` function to update the state value.
+We'll use the `set()` function to update the state value.

 ```cpp
 #include <Grandeur.h>